|Bid||175.50 x 1100|

 |Ask||178.86 x 900|

 |52 Week Range||117.20 - 214.91|

 |Earnings Date||May 18, 2021|

 |Forward Dividend & Yield||N/A (N/A)|

-Take-Two Interactive Software, Inc. today announced that it plans to report financial results for its fourth quarter and fiscal year 2018, ended March 31, 2018, after the market close on Wednesday, May 16, 2018.
+Take-Two Interactive Software, Inc. (NASDAQ: TTWO) today announced that it plans to report financial results for its fourth quarter and fiscal year 2021 ended March 31, 2021, after the market close on Tuesday, May 18, 2021.
+The Company plans to hold a conference call to discuss its results at 4:30 p.m.
+Eastern Time, which can be accessed by dialing (877) 407-0984 or (201) 689-8577.
+A live, listen-only webcast and a replay of the call will be available at http://ir.take2games.com/.